“You be Tom, and I’ll be Huckleberry.”

 “Don’t you dare,” said Jim.

 Daniel lunged for the cooler and grabbed it by the metal handle.
-The man lunged for Daniel, but he missed, and belly flopped on the cave floor.
+The man jumped for Daniel, but he missed, and belly flopped on the cave floor.
 Daniel took off running down the narrow.

 “Get him,” yelled the woman!